MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/upn-changes.md

 (where user1_contoso_com corresponds with user1@contoso.com)

-In this case, if you changed both the prefix to user2 and the suffix to contososuites.com, the user's OneDrive URL would change to:
+In this case, if you changed the prefix to user2 and the suffix to contososuites.com, the user's OneDrive URL would change to:

 https://contoso-my.sharepoint.com/personal/*user2_contososuites_com*

+After you change a UPN, any saved links to the user's OneDrive (such as desktop shortcuts or browser favorites) will no longer work and will need to be updated.

 ## Sync